dbisdorf/crawl/README.md

 When you want to draw a view of the dungeon, you create a Canvas and pass it to the library.
 The library will draw a view of your dungeon onto your Canvas.
 You can then draw the Canvas to the screen wherever and whenver you like.

+## Example game

+The example game in this repository (represented by main.lua, conf.lua, and everything in the assets folder) is certainly not a complete dungeon crawler game, but it should demonstrate the capabilities of the library.
+The game controls appear in the lower right corner of the screen; use your mouse to click them or press the indicated keys.
+Use the attack (sword) action to destroy a monster; use the interact (hand) action to open or close doors or pick up loot.

 ## Including in your project

 Add crawl.lua to your project directory and add the following statement to your code: